2i2c-org/2i2c-org.github.io/content/infrastructure/kinds-of-hubs.md

 management system, administrative control on what kinda resources different classes get, etc. We will deploy and manage JupyterHub infrastructure in partnership with your organization - involving your staff as much (or as little) as you want.
-This not only provides a JupyterHub for your community, but also provides you opportunity and support to run the infrastructure yourselves one day.
+This not only provides a JupyterHub for your community, but also gives you opportunity and support to run the infrastructure yourselves one day.

 ## JupyterHub for your event 📅